Views Reference¶

 pg_stat_insights_by_bucket | Time-series aggregation | Trend analysis |

-pg_stat_insights_replication | Replication monitoring | Replication lag tracking |
+pg_stat_insights_replication | Basic replication monitoring | Basic replication lag tracking |

 Main Views¶